EnricoPicci/scopone-ng-react/README.md

 It is possible to test the server APIs running some integration tests which use exclusively the ScoponeService code, e.g. with the code in the `scopone-rx-service` folder

-Start the server in one of the possible ways:
+Start the server in one of the possible ways as specified [here](#gorilla-websocket-server):

-- go to the server folder with `cd server`and launch the server with `~/go/bin/server`
+- as local server: go to the server folder with `cd server` and launch the server with `./scopone-app`
 - launch with Docker with the command `docker run -p 8080:8080 scopone-server`
 - deploying the server as a Lambda web socket server